srivastav-ayush/fgm-cylinder/README.md

 distributions – reducing the overall radial stress and completely changing the distribution of circumferential stress as compared to the stress distributions in an isotropic cylinder under same load.
-Thus, using the exclusively designed functionally graded materials for manufacturing of parts can increase their pressure handling capacity and improve their functionality.
+Thus, using the exclusively designed functionally graded materials for manufacturing of parts can increase their pressure handling capacity and improve their functionality.<br><br>
 Keywords: thick cylinder, isotropic material, functionally graded materials, analytical modelling, finite element analysis.